ytreeshan/FinalWebApp/README.md

 # TreeshanRestaurant

-FinalWebApp is a modern web application built with Next.js, leveraging TypeScript for type safety, Tailwind CSS for styling, and Prisma for database management.
+TreeshanRestaurant is a modern web application built with Next.js, leveraging TypeScript for type safety, Tailwind CSS for styling, and Prisma for database management.
 It includes robust API endpoints and integrates with a PostgreSQL database for data storage.

 ---